Bakudankun/qline.vim/README.md

 ## Troubleshooting

-### qline is disabled occasionally.
+### qline.vim has been disabled for some reason.

-When qline runs into an error, qline may be disabled forcibly by Vim.
+When qline.vim runs into an error, qline.vim may be disabled forcibly by Vim.
-`:call qline#enable()` to re-enable qline.
+`:call qline#enable()` to re-enable.